Skip to Content

 Popsicle Stick Arctic Fox – Popsicle sticks aren’t just for popsicles!
 We love to use them to craft with, too.
 Grab the paint and our template for some fun winter crafting making this sleek and beautiful arctic animal.

 Walrus Arctic Animal Craft – Join us on an expedition to see the walrus peeking out of the arctic waters!
-This fun paper craft comes with a free template so all you have to do is print, and the kids can get to revealing a walrus in his home!
+This fun paper craft comes with a free template so all you have to do is print, and the kids can reveal a walrus in his home!

-Groundhog Paper Bag Puppet Craft – Get the kids to celebrate Groundhog Day by creating their own puppet!
+Groundhog Paper Bag Puppet Craft – Get the kids to celebrate Groundhog Day by creating their own groundhog puppet with this fun project!
 Kids will love to use their imaginations and pretend to be the groundhog looking around to see if he sees his shadow.

 Winter Activities For Kids